Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 John is right, many things will root in water.
 I am really into gardening and I have an old aquarium outside with six packs filled with perlite for rooting plants.
 I cover the top with glass, leaving it slightly ajar.
 I mist the cuttings every day and keep the perlite damp.
 I have good luck rooting a lot of things this way.

 You will have no trouble rooting spearmint either in water or directly in soil.
 I had a 100 year old house with spearmint growing through the foundation into the cellar.
-It was white wherever it grew without sunlight! (no chlorophyl).
-Once you have it rooted, be sure to plant it (or any mint) in a pot.
-If you put it in the ground it will take over.
-Enjoy.

 You might have to limit yourself to certain seasons when you try to grow cuttings.
 Just a suggestion.